theokoles7/notebooks/README.md

 ## [Courses](./courses/README.md)

-Coureses listed here were required for/in pursuit of a B.S., M.S., and Ph.D. in Computer Science at the University of Louisiana - Lafayette.
+Courses listed here were required for/in pursuit of a B.S., M.S., and Ph.D. in Computer Science at the University of Louisiana - Lafayette.

 * ### [Undergraduate](./courses/undergraduate/README.md)